markwest1972/johnny_five_intro/exercises/05_keyboard_led_and_servo.md

 #### Step 3 : Running the Code ####

-1. Create a new file called "04_potentiometer_led_and_servo.js"in your *johnny_five_intro root directory*.
+1. Create a new Javascript source file in your *johnny_five_intro root directory*.
-2. Populate this new file with the following Javascript code:
+2. Populate new file with the following Javascript code:

         var five = require("johnny-five");
         var keypress = require("keypress");